MicrosoftDocs/visualstudio-docs/docs/msbuild/customize-your-build.md

 Similar import elements exist for other target platforms in *%ProgramFiles32%\MSBuild\Microsoft.Cpp\v{version}\Platforms\*.

-Once you place the `.targets` file in the appropriate folder according to the platform, MSBuild imports your file into every C++ build for that platform.
+Once you place the `.targets` file in the appropriate `ImportAfter` folder according to the platform, MSBuild imports your file into every C++ build for that platform.
 You can put multiple `.targets` files there, if needed.

+Using Visual Studio Extensibility, further customizations are possible, such as defining a new platform.
+For more information, see [C++ project extensibility](../extensibility/visual-cpp-project-extensibility.md).

 ### Specify a custom import on the command line